explorable-viz/esop2025/author-response/response.md

   above, but will also rework the introduction to start with a simpler example, with a less challenging visualisation (see next point).
 - _Q4.
 Anonymised interactive demo_.
 We will look into anonymous hosting options and make sure to provide an onlione demo in time for the corrected version of the paper (June 11).
-We will include some simpler examples than the one provided in the paper; if it makes sense to include one or two of these into the paper as well we will, to help with your point above.

 ### Reviewer D